Modi to mobilize India's diaspora during US visit – DW – 09/19/2024

 Diaspora as secret ingredient of Modi's diplomacy

-Rana, who has researched how Modi engages with Indian Americans, said the way Modi utilizes these massive public gatherings is a unique part of his foreign policy.
+Rana, who has researched how Modi engages with Indian Americans, said the way Modi uses these massive public gatherings is a unique part of his foreign policy.

-"These events, akin to political rallies in India, serve multiple purposes beyond just strengthening ties with the Indian diaspora," said Rana
+"These events, akin to political rallies in India, serve multiple purposes beyond just strengthening ties with the Indian diaspora," he said.

 Rana said diaspora rallies are carefully choreographed public relations events that elevate Modi's image as a global leader, and they help fuel the domestic right-wing agenda that supports his growing personal brand.